Prathamanchan/nasscom-vsd-soc-design/README.md

 Day 1 : Inception of OpenSource EDA, Openlane and Sky130 PDK

 <img width="359" alt="image" src="https://github.com/user-attachments/assets/cd204ce1-22b8-4874-b087-c1f28368286e">

-RTL, EDA and PDK are three key ingredients of ASIC Design
+RTL, EDA Tools and PDK are three key ingredients of ASIC Design

 PDK : Is a set of libraries and associated data to design in a particular technology.
 It is a interface between FAB and designers.
 A PDK contains following information
 *  Transistors